FLMNH-MGCL/spesql/docs/SpecimenFormatting.md

 The primary collector's name, should only be one name pair.
 The general format is:

 ```
-  Last,First
   First Last
 ```

-Either is accepted, however please make note of how the order changes when using a comma.
-The resulting value stored in the database will be of the format `Last,First`.
-Please do not enter a value if this is unknown, instead of iterations of `Unknown Unknown`

 ##### Passing Examples